IvanMathy/Boop/Boop/Documentation/CustomScripts.md

 If the user selects more than one part of the text (by using `cmd` or `alt` while selecting), the script will be called multiple times as it uses either `selection` or `text`.
 If `fullText` is read or written to, the loop stops even if there is more unevaluated selections.

+## Advanced features

 #### Modules

 Starting with version 1.2.0, modules can be imported in Boop scripts.
 See the [Modules page](Modules.md) for details.

+#### Debugging

+Starting with version 1.2.0, scripts can inspected and attached to by javascript console/debugger.
+See the [Debugging Scripts page](Debugging.md) for details.

 ## Limitations